Chronic Disease Informatics Group

 - Can environmental factors and/or pathogens be identified that are associated with flares for patients with ANCA vasculitis?

-- How should such data be best integrated with other fixed patient-level data, biomarker and external medical influences, to support near real-time analysis?
+- How should such data be best integrated with other fixed patient-level data, biomarker and external medical influences, to support relapse prediction?

 - Can a suitable statistical model be derived that allows for a better understanding of the risk of flare for a patient at a given point in time, which can be used to inform subsequent benefit-risk decisions regarding the need for relevant therapies?